Kazdan1994/strapi-adalo-upload/README.md

 # adalo-upload
-A component for uploading files to an external API via adalo.
+A component for uploading files to an external strapi API via adalo.